King Features Syndicate: DailyINK (2006–2013)

 With 11,000 subscribers by June 2010, more vintage strips were added to DailyINK, including Barney Google, Beetle Bailey, Big Ben Bolt, Brick Bradford, The Heart of Juliet Jones, Jackys Diary, The Katzenjammer Kids, Little Iodine, Mandrake the Magician, Office Hours, Quincy and Radio Patrol.
 On November 15, 2010, a subscription rate increase to $19.99 was announced, effective December 15, 2010, with applications available on iPhone, iPad, and iPod Touch, plus a "new and improved" DailyINK in 2011.
 The redesign was by Blenderbox.
 Added features included original publication dates, a forum, and a blog, mostly promotional, but also with "Ask the Archivist" posts exploring comic-strip history.
 The "Last 7" feature enables the reader to see a week's worth of comics on one page.

 On January 13, 2012, the DailyINK app was voted as the People's Champ in the Funny category in the 2011 Pixel Awards.
 Established in 2006, the Pixel Awards honor sites and apps displaying excellence in web design and development.
 Other nominees in the Funny category: JibJab Media Inc, Threaded, Snowball of Duty: White Opps and SoBe Staring Contest.

 In 2012, Jackys Diary was dropped from DailyINK, and the Archivist explained: "Unfortunately, we no longer have the rights to publish the strip."

-In December 2013, Daily INK was relaunched as a new website called Comics Kingdom.
+In December 2013, Daily INK was relaunched as part of King Feature's Comics Kingdom.

-Comics Kingdom
+Comics Kingdom (2008–present)

 In November 2008, King Features introduced Comics Kingdom, a digital platform that newspapers can embed on their sites.
 Comics Kingdom splits advertising revenue with newspapers carrying the feature; those papers make local sales, while King handles national sales.
-During the 30-day period in which strips are made available on the newspaper sites, readers could post comments on local community forums.
+During the 30-day period in which strips are made available on the newspaper sites, readers can post comments on local community forums.

-In January 2019, to commemorate Popeye’s 90th birthday, multiple King Features cartoonists drew their own versions of the comic and published those strips on Comics Kingdom.
-One comic included the cast of Netflix’s Queer Eye giving Popeye a makeover.
+In January 2019, to commemorate Popeye's 90th birthday, multiple King Features cartoonists drew their own versions of the comic and published those strips on Comics Kingdom.
+One comic included the cast of Netflix's Queer Eye giving Popeye a makeover.

 In November 2019, Comics Kingdom launched a YouTube channel featuring classic cartoons from King Features archives.
-Before launching the channel, in December 2018, King Features launched a series of animated Popeye shorts to its primary YouTube channel, in celebration of the character’s 90th “birthday.”
+Before launching the channel, in December 2018, King Features launched a series of animated Popeye shorts to its primary YouTube channel, in celebration of the character's 90th "birthday."

 In July 2020, comic strip Rhymes with Orange launched a virtual interactive comic with digital drawing company Mental Canvas on Comics Kingdom.

-As of January 2022, Comics Kingdom (comicskingdom.com) features comic strips and editorial cartoons which can be accessed and read online.
+As of January 2022, Comics Kingdom features comic strips and editorial cartoons which can be accessed and read online.
 This website also features some interactive puzzles.
-Comics are updated every day, plus a one-year archive is available to be viewed for free.
+Comics are updated every day, plus a one-year archive is available.
 Older comics can be accessed by being a Comics Kingdom Royal (a paid member, subscribed to their premium subscription service).
-Subscribers to Comics Kingdom Royal also get to keep a scrapbook of their favorite cartoons, get daily email updates, and access a huge selection of classic vintage comics.
 Comics Kingdom also features over 30 of comic strips in Spanish.